adhika16/configfern/README.md

 - Encrypted values are prefixed with "ENC:" in the configuration file
 - Encryption key should be stored securely and not committed to version control
 - Set the encryption key using the `CONFIG_ENCRYPTION_KEY` environment variable
+- Decryption creates a separate file with plain-text values

 ## Best Practices